Kushnaryov/aws-falsk-react/README.txt

-This repository is a template for building a Flask-React app and deploy it on EC2 on AWS
+This repository is a template for building a Flask-React app with using docker-compose